 2.1.2.1 Instrument coordinates

 A similar method should be followed for the coordinates of individual instruments.
 If the instruments are located in a single observing site, the observing facility coordinates may be used as an approximation.
+Where necessary, the actual instrument (sensing component) position in space is recorded following the standards recorded in Guide to Meteorological Instruments and Methods of Observation (WMO- No. 8), section “1.3.3.2 Coordinates of the station”.
+Additionally the height or depth of the instrument above or below its reference surface is recorded where appropriate.

 Station Contacts